 1. Phishing Scams:

-It is one of the most prominent cybersecurity threats to law firms.
+It is one of the most prominent law firm cyber threats.
 In this case, sensitive info is passed through digital sources.
 For Example, A scammer can easily spoof the client’s email or use false email, or any other way to impersonate the client’s login.
 The scammer can impersonate an e-sign or request to give the sensitive info or manipulate the receiver in some other way by impersonating to be a client.

 The law firm can prevent themselves by using a secure password, that is not used on multiple platforms.
 They can use double authentication to prevent themselves from attack.
 In case of any suspect, report to the network security provider immediately to take action.